marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 ![Add datasource success](/PrometheusDocker/img/04_add_datasource_success.png?raw=true "Add datasource success")

-Now we can import the TYPO3 dashboard, which is delivered with this extension in the file `TYPO3_dashboard.json`.
+Now you can import the TYPO3 dashboard, which is delivered with this extension in the file `TYPO3_dashboard.json`.
 Just open the file, and copy the json content to your clipboard.
-Then goto `Dashboard > Import`:
+Then go to `Dashboard > Import`:

 ![Goto_import_dashboard](/PrometheusDocker/img/05_goto_import_dashboard.png?raw=true "Goto import dashboard")